Joshuah143/Twitter-bot-video/README.md

 See the video at:
 - [Youtube link](youtube.com)

+####What do you need to know: (prerequisite knowledge)
+- How to install an IDE
+- How to install python on your local machine

-In the video i go over a few thing like:
+####In the video I go over a few things like:
-- setting up a twitter bot
+- Setting up a Twitter bot
-- working with tweepy
+- Working with tweepy
-- getting notified of tweets
+- Getting notified of tweets
-- handeling errors
+- Handling errors
-- sending texts with twillio
+- Sending texts with Twilio
-- handelling json files
+- Handling json files
-- using crontab
+- Using crontab
-- the bare bones of linode and VPS's in general
+- The bare bones of linode and VPS's in general

-this project is by no means perfect but i enjoyed making it and i hope you can learn a little from me along the way.
+this project is by no means perfect, but I enjoyed making it and i hope you can learn a little from me along the way.
 Feel free to suggest changes or shoot me an email at [my email](mailto:joshua.himmens@gmail.com) or even if you want more content

-## links to uesful resources:
+## links to useful resources:

 link to git from qoute guy